 // we could meaningfully use the value 5 with. word is now totally

-invalid!
+// invalid!

 }

+Listing 4-11: Storing the result from calling the first_word function then changing the String contents

-This program compiles without any errors, and also would if we used word after calling s.clear(). word isn’t connected to the state of s at all, so word still contains the value 5.
-We could use that value 5 with the variable s to try to extract the first word out, but this would be a bug since the contents of s have changed since we saved 5 in word.
+This program compiles without any errors and also would if we used word after calling s.clear(). word isn’t connected to the state of s at all, so word still contains the value 5.
+We could use that value 5 with the variable s to try to extract the first word out, but this would be a bug because the contents of s have changed since we saved 5 in word.

-This is bad!
-It’s even worse if we wanted to write a second_word function.
+Having to worry about the index in word getting out of sync with the data in s is tedious and error prone!
+Managing these indices is even more brittle if we write a second_word function.
 Its signature would have to look like this:

 fn second_word(s: &String) -> (usize, usize) {

-Now we’re tracking both a start and an ending index, and we have even more values that were calculated from data in a particular state but aren’t tied to that state at all.
-We now have three unrelated variables floating around which need to be kept in sync.
+Now we’re tracking a start and an ending index, and we have even more values that were calculated from data in a particular state but aren’t tied to that state at all.
+We now have three unrelated variables floating around that need to be kept in sync.

 Luckily, Rust has a solution to this problem: string slices.